telerik/kendo-ui-core/docs/AngularJS/introduction.md

 ### Change widget state using k-ng-disbaled and k-ng-readonly

 With the 2015 Q1 release support for `k-ng-disabled` and `k-ng-readonly` directives has been introduced.
-Using them you can change the disabled/readonly state of the widget based on a scope variabled.
+Using them you can change the disabled/readonly state of the widget based on a scope variable.

 #### Change disabled state